Template Functions

 The above returns "value1"

-Note that if the key is not found, this operation will simply return ""
+Note that if the key is not found, this operation will simply return "".
+No error

 will be generated.